HamadAlrashid/HamadAlrashid/README.md

 # Hi there, I'm Hamad Alrashid👋

 Passionate, self-motivated, and detail-oriented undergraduate student who loves to explore new technologies and build innovative projects.
 I study Computer Science at the University of Maryland ([Ranks top 10 in CS](https://cmns.umd.edu/news-events/news/computer-science-undergraduate-program-ranks-top-10)) with academic emphasis in ML/AI, Data Science, and Cybersecurity.
-Below are two of my favorite projects that I've worked on.

 ### Table of Contents